Available in Classic and VPC

 |

-- When the Event management pop-up window is displayed, click the [Create] button.
+- When the Event management popup is displayed, click [Create].

-- When the Create bucket event pop-up window is displayed, set the event.
+- When the Create bucket event popup is displayed, set the event.

-- Alphabet letters, numbers, hyphen (-), and underscore (_) can be used, and the first character must be alphabet letters or numbers.
+- Alphabets, numbers, hyphens (-), and underscores (_) can be used, and only letters or numbers are allowed as the first character.

-- Filter: Enter the condition to be used when filtering events for a specific object.
+- Filter: Enter conditions to filter events for specific objects.

-- Enter the condition as a regular expression. (
+- Enter the condition as a regular expression.
+(Example: Prefix images/: ^images/)

-- Target: Select a destination to deliver an event notification.
-Only Cloud Functions is supported
+- Target: Select the destination point to which the event alarm is delivered.
+Cloud Functions only.

-- Select Cloud Functions to display the list of set triggers.
-If there is no existing trigger, click the [Create trigger] button to create a new one.
-For more details on trigger creation, refer to the Object Storage Trigger Guide.
+- Selecting Cloud Functions displays a list of triggers set up.
+If there is no existing trigger, click ** [Create trigger]** to create a new one.
+For more information about how to create triggers, see Object Storage Trigger user guide.

 {